Neutrogena has two moisturizers in their hydro boost line—the water gel and the gel-cream. The thing is, they look identical to each other.

 That’s easy, it doesn’t contain fragrances or dyes.
 So, it’s the obvious pick for anyone with sensitive skin.

-As someone with oily/dehydrated skin, I love the hydro boost line because it contains hydrating and skin-soothing ingredients.
-And I’ll continue using the gel-cream as my daytime moisturizer because it treats my skin without making me look like an oily mess.
+As someone with oily/dehydrated skin, I love the hydro boost line because it contains a bunch of skin-soothing ingredients.
+And I’ll continue using the gel-cream as my daytime moisturizer because it hydrates my skin without making me look like an oily mess.